 Can you imagine taking money out of one of your pockets, deducting it as a business expense, and then putting it back in your other pocket tax-free?
 That’s pretty crazy, right?
 What if it were legal?
 Actually, this tax strategy is so common that the IRS issued a private letter ruling on the matter.
 So what is this tax gem I’m talking about?
 You can rent your home to your business for business meetings!
 This even goes beyond the standard home office deduction found in IRC 280A tax code.
-Let me explain how this works.
+Let me explain how the “14 day rental rule” can work for you.

 Please note that the information in this article is not tax advice.
 I am merely giving you information about tax strategies you might employ.
 This information does not take the place of advice from your personal tax advisor or planner.
 If you think the strategy in this article applies to you, contact your financial planner, CPA, or tax advisor.